PatchedPlusPlus/MultiplayerDynamicBonesMod/README.md

 F5 | Open an ingame editor of Dynamic Bones settings if enabled in Mod Settings (Local only) F8 | List what colliders are attached to your bones.
 F9 | List colliders attached to other player's bones.
+F11 | Prints list of all Avatars in current list

 Once the mod has been run at least once, it creates a settings file in the vrchat folder under UserData, in a .cfg file.
 See the bottom of this document for a list of all settings.